Wisconsin: Agriculture

-The development and manufacture of health care devices and software is a growing sector of the state's economy, with key players such as GE Healthcare, Epic Systems, and TomoTherapy.

 Tourism

-Tourism is a major industry in Wisconsin—the state's third largest, according to the Department of Tourism.
-Tourist destinations such as the House on the Rock near Spring Green, Circus World Museum in Baraboo, and The Dells of the Wisconsin River draw thousands of visitors annually, and festivals such as Summerfest and the EAA Oshkosh Airshow draw international attention, along with hundreds of thousands of visitors.
+According to the Department of Tourism, tourism in Wisconsin generated $20.9 billion in total economic impact in 2021 and is the state's third-largest sector.
+Festivals such as Summerfest and the EAA AirVenture Oshkosh draw international attention, along with hundreds of thousands of visitors annually.
+Notable attractions across the state include the Harley-Davidson Museum, Lambeau Field, Milwaukee Art Museum, Chazen Museum of Art, Henry Vilas Zoo, National Railroad Museum, and Wisconsin State Capital.
+Other tourist destinations include Taliesin, the studio of architect Frank Lloyd Wright; House on the Rock, a complex of architecturally distinct rooms; and the Circus World Museum, located in the Ringling brothers' hometown of Baraboo.

+The Dells of the Wisconsin River, a gorge noted for its rock formations in south-central Wisconsin, annually attracts more than four million visitors between water tours of the scenery and numerous theme parks in the region.
+Nearby Devil's Lake State Park is one of the most visited of Wisconsin's state parks due to its proximity to the Dells and its own scenery.

+The Door Peninsula, which extends off the eastern coast of the state, contains Door County, a popular destination for boaters due to the large number of natural harbors and boat launches on both the Green Bay and Lake Michigan sides of the peninsula.
+The area draws more than two million visitors yearly to its quaint villages, seasonal cherry picking, and fish boils.

-Given the large number of lakes and rivers in the state, water recreation is very popular.
-In the North Country, what had been an industrial area focused on timber has largely been transformed into a vacation destination.
+Given the large number of lakes and rivers in the state, water recreation is popular.
+In the Northwoods Lake Country, what had been an industrial area focused on timber has largely been transformed into a vacation destination.
 Popular interest in the environment and environmentalism, added to traditional interests in hunting and fishing, has attracted a large urban audience within driving range.

-The distinctive Door Peninsula, which extends off the eastern coast of the state, contains one of the state's tourist destinations, Door County.
-Door County is a popular destination for boaters because of the large number of natural harbors, bays, and boat launches on both the Green Bay and Lake Michigan sides of the peninsula that forms the county.
-The area draws more than two million visitors yearly to its quaint villages, seasonal cherry picking, and fish boils.

-Film industry

-On January 1, 2008, a new tax incentive for the film industry came into effect.
-The first major production to take advantage was Michael Mann's Public Enemies.
-While the producers spent $18 million on the film, it was reported that most of it went to out-of-state workers and for out-of-state services; Wisconsin taxpayers had provided $4.6 million in subsidies, and derived only $5 million in revenues from the film's making.
-During this period, the movie Transformers: Dark of the Moon also used Milwaukee as a filming location.
-This incentive was eliminated in 2013.
+Lake Geneva in southeastern Wisconsin is similarly popular for water recreation.

 Energy

 Wisconsin has no production of oil, gas, or coal.
 Its in-state electrical generation is mostly from coal.
 Other important electricity sources are natural gas and nuclear.

 The state has a mandate that ten percent of its electrical energy come from renewable sources by the end of 2015.
 This goal has been met, but not with in-state sources.
-As of 2014, a third of that ten percent comes from out of state sources, mostly wind generated electricity from Minnesota and Iowa.
+As of 2014, a third of that ten percent comes from out-of-state sources, mostly wind-generated electricity from Minnesota and Iowa.
 The state has agnostic policies for developing wind power in state.

-Transportation

-Airports

-Wisconsin is served by eight commercial service airports, in addition to a number of general aviation airports.
-Milwaukee Mitchell International Airport is the largest international commercial airport located in Wisconsin.

-Intercity bus service

-Wisconsin is served by multiple intercity bus operators, which provide service to 71 stops and 53 cities.